Getting Started with Direct Payment

 When a buyer chooses to pay with a credit or debit card, he or she enters card number and other information on your website.
 After the buyer confirms an order and clicks Pay, your app invokes the

 DoDirectPayment API operation to complete the order in the background.
 Buyers remain on your site and are unaware that PayPal processes the transactions; PayPal will not even appear on the buyer's credit card statement for the transaction.

 The following diagram shows a typical Direct Payment flow:

 The following steps correspond to the steps in the diagram:

 On your checkout pages, you must collect the following information from a buyer to be used in the

 - Credit card type, number, expiration date and security code

 - Cardholder first and last name and billing address

-Note: In some cases, the billing address and CSC value may be optional.
+Note: In some cases, the billing address and CSC value can be optional.
 You must also identify Debit on your PCI compliant checkout page when you reference a direct card checkout image.